 As the example at www.vistrails. as a VisTrails workflow parameter (see comment on the insights they've org/index.php/User:Tohline/IVAI/ Figure 1) that we use to examine how gained from examining a range of Levels2and3 shows, our IVAJ article far test particles residing in different model parameters outside those origi- offers yet another enhancement level over traditional journal articles.
-By amount of time; in general, the collec- We invested considerable time in clicking the red "Execute on my App, users can execute Figure 1's VisTrails workflow on their own model parameters initially displayed displays an image generated by a customized VisTrails workflow using the indicated values of the three variable parameters, $Omega_frame (= \Delta \Omega)$, rho_min, and Propagation_time.
+By amount of time; in general, the collec- We invested considerable time in clicking the red "Execute on my tion of streamlines will shorten if we our original article, piecing together desktop" button displayed within the specify a smaller propagation\time a visualization workflow that let us Figure 2 window of the VisMashup App, users can execute Figure 1's VisTrails workflow on their own that the customized Python module tion.
+It's not unusual for computa- ize this Level 3 enhancement only if uses; individual streamlines are trun- tional sciences researchers to invest they've previously installed VisTrails where the gas density is less than rho\ the original article, we captured the (VisTrails is an open source applicamin.
+(Densities have been normalized scientific fruits of this labor in two tion designed to run under a wide such that the model's maximum den- static images (Figures 2 and 3).
+Our range of operating systems, so we This Level 2 enhancement lets us- exactly the same visualization work- ment won't discourage readers from ers examine more thoroughly the flow as the original article.
+Hence, exploring and considering the added astrophysical model that we focused with the investment of relatively value that such applications can bring model parameters initially displayed displays an image generated by a customized VisTrails workflow using the indicated values of the three variable parameters, $Omega_frame (= \Delta \Omega)$ , rho\min, and Propagation\time.
 The VisMashup App generates a new image in the online article (in accordance with the workflow shown in Figure 1) if the reader selects a different set of parameters and clicks the green "Update" button.
 Clicking on the red "Execute on my desktop" button downloads the Figure 1 workflow to the reader's computer system for local execution.